Activities and Nights Away

 We’re known for our love of adventure, which is why the ideal Scout programme includes a healthy dose of thrill seeking, whether you’re outside or in.

 Running an adventurous activity?
-Don’t forget to submit a notification for approval ideally seven days before the event takes place..
+Don’t forget to submit a notification for approval ideally fourteen days before the event takes place..

 Frequently asked questions